SAP-samples/abap-cheat-sheets/02_Structures.md

 <tr>
 <td>
-Sequentially reading a row from a database table into a structure
+Sequentially passing rows of a read result into a structure
 </td>
 <td>